 At a Glance

-The Alabama Voting Rights Project (AVRP) is a partnership between Campaign Legal Center and Southern Poverty Law Center is a project to restores voting rights to people with past convictions in Alabama by providing direct rights restoration services, empowering community leaders to understand rights restoration laws in the state, and breaking down the false notion that a felony conviction always means you cannot vote.Back to top
+The Alabama Voting Rights Project (AVRP) is a partnership between Campaign Legal Center and Southern Poverty Law Center to restore voting rights to people with past convictions in Alabama by providing direct rights restoration services, empowering community leaders to understand rights restoration laws in the state, and breaking down the false notion that a felony conviction always means you cannot vote.Back to top

 About this Action